-- expenses incurred under agreements with contract research organizations as well as investigative sites and consultants that conduct our clinical trials and preclinical studies; - manufacturing process development and scale-up expenses and the cost of acquiring and manufacturing preclinical and clinical trial materials and commercial materials, including manufacturing validation batches;
+expenses incurred under agreements with contract research organizations as well as investigative sites and consultants that conduct our clinical trials and preclinical studies;

-- outsourced professional scientific development services; - employee-related expenses, which include salaries, benefits and stock-based compensation for personnel in research and development functions; - expenses relating to regulatory activities, including filing fees paid to regulatory agencies; - laboratory materials and supplies used to support our research activities; and - allocated expenses for utilities and other facility-related costs.
+- manufacturing process development and scale-up expenses and the cost of acquiring and manufacturing preclinical and clinical trial materials and commercial materials, including manufacturing validation batches; - outsourced professional scientific development services; - employee-related expenses, which include salaries, benefits and stock-based compensation for personnel in research and development functions; - expenses relating to regulatory activities, including filing fees paid to regulatory agencies; - laboratory materials and supplies used to support our research activities; and - allocated expenses for utilities and other facility-related costs.

 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-In the near term we expect our research and development expenses to increase as we initiate YUTREPIA trials for WHO Group 3 patients and engage in pre-clinical studies of new formulations of treprostinil designed to allow for less frequent administration.
+In the near term we expect that our research and development expenses to increase as we complete manufacturing activities, develop new treprostinil products and explore potential clinical trials.
 However, levels of research and development spending are highly dependent upon the selection and progression of product candidates.
 The successful development of our product candidates is highly uncertain.
 At this time, we cannot reasonably estimate or know the nature, timing and costs of the efforts that will be necessary to complete the remainder of the development of, or when, if ever, material net cash inflows may commence from any of our product candidates.
 This uncertainty is due to the numerous risks and uncertainties associated with the duration and cost of clinical trials, which vary significantly over the life of a project as a result of many factors, including: